prajwal-144/ML4Sci-Evaluation-Tasks-2026/README.md

-<p align="left"> ## Task 1 (Common Task):
+## Task 1 (Common Task):

-I chose to use DenseNet121 pretrained on ImageNet as each layer receives feature maps from each preceding layer which is useful for a gravitational lensing classification task.
+<p align="left">I chose to use DenseNet121 pretrained on ImageNet as each layer receives feature maps from each preceding layer which is useful for a gravitational lensing classification task.

-Obtained AUC = 0.9942 on no subtructure class, AUC = 0.9909 on subhalo substructure class and AUC = 0.9978 on vortex substructure class.
+Obtained AUC = 0.9942 on no subtructure class, AUC = 0.9909 on subhalo substructure class and AUC = 0.9978 on vortex substructure class.</p>

 ## Subtask 6A: